 Assessment Centered Interviews

-Recruiters use Assessment Centered interviews to evaluate work behaviors and job skills of potential employees.
+Recruiters use assessment centered interviews to evaluate work behaviors and job skills of potential employees.
 Here, interviewers simulate work scenarios to observe interviewee actions.
-In an example work scenario, a Graphic Artist uses a design prompt to draft a brochure in thirty minutes.
-When that is complete, the interviewer questions the candidate about their design choices.
+For example, a Graphic Designer might be prompted to draft a brochure in thirty minutes and the interviewer may follow up wit questions about design choices.
 These responses and the draft are then used in the final assessment of interview performance.

 Behavioral Style Interviews

 The interviewer uses these answers about past behaviors to make assumptions about future behavior of the interviewee.
 This type of interview requires detailed responses.
-This is a sample behavioral question: Tell me about a time you disagreed with your supervisor?
 Whether or not interviewers use behavioral questions, interviewees should focus answers on specific experiences.
+Behavioral questions sound like: Tell me about a time you disagreed with your supervisor?

-These types of job interviews are new and have interviewees interfacing with robots.
-These robots are called Chatbots.
-You could be communicating via email with a Chatbot to schedule your interview.
-The scheduled interview could be with a person or with another Chatbot.
-These Chatbots are similar to artificial intelligence tools like Siri, Alexa and Cortana.
-Because this is new, the rules are not yet clear for these types of interviews.
+These types of job interviews are new and require interviewees to interact with chatbots.
+These chatbots are not unlike artificial intelligence tools like ChatGPT, Siri, Alexa, and Cortana.
+Because this is still relatively new, the rules are not yet clear for these types of interviews.
 Our advice is to be authentic and respond fully.
+Also, know your rights!
+Some states require that employers disclose how they are using chatbots or AI in the job interview process.

 Case Interviews

 Case Interviews are used a lot in business and science disciplines.
-Here, job applicants are given a challenge or business problems to solve.
+Here, job applicants are given a business problem to solve.
 Consulting firms are known to use this interview approach.
 In the meeting, interviewees get data and information.
 The data could include fiscal or operations information and a narrative about a sequence of events.
 Some or all of the information could be pertinent to decisions needed made by the company.
-The case interview is a good way to see skills like data analysis, strategic planning or decision making.
+The case interview gives employers a view into how you analyze data, plan or make decisions.

 Competency Based Interviews

-These types of interviews require answers that show how a specific competency (skill) has been used.
-An example of a competency based question is: Tell me about how you handled an irate customer who asked to speak with your supervisor?
-The specific competency being evaluated would be customer service.
-Therefore the answer should demonstrate a certain level of mastery of that competency.
+These types of interviews require answers that show how a specific skill has been used.
+An example of a competency based question for understanding customer service skills might be: Tell me about how you handled an irate customer who asked to speak with your supervisor?
+Your answer should demonstrate a certain level of mastery of that competency.
 These are similar to behavioral based interviews.

 Group Interviews

-Many people participate in group interviews.
-These interviews could include one candidate and multiple interviewers or multiple interviewers with groups of applicants.
-Retail and the airline industry have used this interview type successfully.
-One challenge for candidates is how to stand out among applicants and how to be memorable with many people interviewing you.
-Here, interviewees worry about hogging the attention in a conceited way.
-From the group interview, the recruiter will select a smaller pool of applicants for further interviews.
+Many people participate in group interviews, which may involve either one candidate and multiple interviewers or multiple interviewers with a group of applicants.
+One challenge for candidates is figuring out how to stand out among other applicants and make a memorable impression on the interviewers.
+Interviewees often worry about appearing conceited or monopolizing attention.
+Based on the group interview, the recruiter will select a smaller pool of applicants for further consideration.

 Informational Interviews